Nadine Seiler hopes she’s wrong

 ‘Nobody owes me anything’

 It wasn’t long before Nadine was not only rehanging, but rearranging the artwork, and organizing fence sections into themes.
-When a friend from Texas sent her a press photo of the plaza that featured her and the fence, Nadine finally understood the power of the platform for which she had accidentally become a steward.
+When a friend from Texas sent her a photo of the fence taken from the plaza, Nadine finally understood the power of the platform for which she had accidentally become a steward.

 “First I would spend five minutes cleaning up, and then it was ten minutes and then it was days and then months.”
 She’d arrive around 10 pm each night and leave at 4 am—although there were plenty of days where I saw her at the fence both day and night—and she rarely took a full day off (in her estimate, she was only absent two days “for rest”).